 SQLEXECparameter within a

 Because transactions are applied serially in direct apply mode, heavy use of such operations may reduce the performance of the integrated Replicat mode.
 Integrated Replicat performs best when most of the apply processing can be performed in integrated mode.
-See also "Monitoring and Controlling Processing After the Instantiation".
+See Section 15.5, "Monitoring and Controlling Processing After the Instantiation".

 User exits are executed in integrated mode.
 The user exit may produce unexpected results, however, if the exit code depends on data in the replication stream.